FloGerhold/Hint_Dataset/README.md

 * Hint5: The fifth hint
 * Rank1: The ranking of the first hint
 * ...
-* Rank5: The ranking of the second hint
+* Rank5: The ranking of the fifth hint

 The dataset was created with Amazon Mechanical Turk (MTurk).
 Workers were asked to write five hints using the Wikipedia article as their knowledge-base.